‘Twas the night before Christmas when all through the house,

 Gave a lustre to stocks only Susan Brunner would know.

-But U.S. stocks on sale along with eight tiny reindeer!
+But stocks were on sale along with eight tiny reindeer!

 With a little old driver, looking so lively and quick,